microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/Introduction.md

    }
    ````

 3) Create a main.ts file and add a `codeGen()` function that takes myAPI.ts as input.
 Set the `codeGen()` function as the entry-point for the program and run it.
-This will generate `PublisherFramework.g.ts` (used by the 'server' instance) and `ConsumerInterface.g.ts` (used by the 'client' instance):
+This will generate `PublisherFramework.g.ts` (used by the 'server' instance) and `ConsumerInterface.g.ts` (used by the 'client' instance); in this example, we are creating an instance that - for simplicity - is both the server and the client (ie. it will only make self-calls).
-   > The ".g" in the file name simply denotes that its a generated file, so any manual edits will be lost at the next code-gen (see `FileGenOptions.mergeType`).<br/>
+   > The ".g" in the file name simply denotes that its a generated file, so any manual edits will be lost at the next code-gen (see `FileGenOptions.mergeType`).
      See **[Code Generation for an Ambrosia Node.js App/Service](CodeGen.md)** for a deeper dive into code-gen.

    ````TypeScript